jancgreyling/AE_772_892/assignments/Marking_sheet_Assignment2.md

 Your classmates and I will assess your assignment based on the following criteria:

-Due date of assignment:     17 November 2023
+Due date of assignment:     17 November 2023 \
-Due data of marking sheet:  23 November 2023
+Due date of marking sheet:  23 November 2023

 ## Criteria for Evaluation